 Start out your workout with a very slow warm-up speed and move gradually as your body feels ready to an easy cardio speed.
 If you normally jog with the treadmill at 7.0 mph, an easy cardio speed for you would be 6.0 mph, for example.
 The goal here is to ease your body into the cardio so that you are not struggling for your breath at any point.
 As your body and lungs loosen up you will be able to increase your speed in a comfortable fashion.
 During this type of workout, never increase your speed until your body is asking for it as you loosen up and it doesn’t feel like a struggle.

-25 minutes into the workout, it is time for the ‘sprint at the end.’
+20 to 25 minutes into the workout, it is time for the ‘sprint at the end.’
 At this time you will pick up your pace, again using jogging as an example.
 However, make sure you pick up your pace by lengthening your stride, not by a faster turnover.

 Some days you might do this sprint at the end for 1 minute, and other days you might do the sprint at the end for 3 minutes.
 Go by feel.
 The sprint at the end will feel like exertion, especially after a minute or so, but by this point in your workout you should have endorphins kicking in which will help you perform the sprint with minimal discomfort.
 Only after you stop will you really realize that you are out of breath.